philabrams/DigitalBits/docs/software/admin.md

 }
 ```

+In this example, note that the node `GB6I` under the `topology` field has a `null` value because it's configured to not respond to the survey message.

 Notable field definitions

 * `backlog` : List of nodes for which the survey request are yet to be sent